Decompositions of commutative monoid congruences and binomial ideals: Coprincipal congruences

+The statement about the nil class holds because $Q \minus \Qlwp$ is an ideal of~$Q$ (so its image is nil) that does not contain $w$ itself (so the image of~$w$ is not made nil by the first relations in Definition~\ref{d:cogenerated}) or any element in~$\Qlwp$ (so none of the relations defined by (i) and~(ii) in Definition~\ref{d:cogenerated} make $w$ or any other element of~$\Qlwp$ nil). \end{proof}

+\begin{remark} Proposition~\ref{p:coprincipal} can fail if $w$ is merely an aide---even a key aide.
+The not-exclusively-maximal property of a witness guarantees existence of an aide that can be set congruent to nil modulo the coprincipal congruence without forcing $w$ to be nil as well.
+In Example~\ref{e:exclusively-maximal}.2, for instance, there is no way to define a coprincipal congruence cogenerated by~$e_x$ in such a way that $e_x$ is nilpotent without it being~nil. \end{remark}

+\begin{thm} Given a congruence~$\til$, the congruence $\til_w^P$ cogenerated by any witness~$w$ for~$P$ is coprincipal, with associated prime ideal~$P$. \end{thm} \begin{proof} Every nonunit in the localization $Q_P/\til_w^P$ of the quotient monoid $Q/\til_w^P$ along~$P$ is nilpotent by Proposition~\ref{p:coprincipal}.
+The statement about the nil class in that same proposition implies that the Green's class of~$w$ is the unique peak.
+The localization morphism $Q/\til_w^P \to Q_P/\til_w^P$ is injective by condition~(i) in Definition~\ref{d:cogenerated}.
+Condition~(ii) there forces the $P$-prime congruence at the identity to equal the $P$-prime congruence at~$w$, which consequently forces the $P$-prime congruences at all non-nil elements to coincide, since they lie between the $P$-prime congruences at the identity and at~$w$.
+Therefore the action of the unit group of $Q_P/\til_w^P$ on its non-nilpotent elements is free.
+The proof is complete by Corollary~\ref{c:one}, using the characterization of semifreeness in Lemma~\ref{l:semifree}. \end{proof}

-\begin{defn} The coprincipal congruence $\til_q^P$ from Lemma~\ref{l:coprincipal} is \emph{cogenerated by~$q$ along~$P$}.
-If~$q$ is a witness for an associated $P$-prime congruence of~$\til$, then $\til_q^P$ is the \emph{coprincipal component} of~$\til$ \emph{cogenerated by~$q$ along~$P$}.
-If the prime ideal $P$ is clear from context, e.g.~if $q$ has already been specified to be a witness for the prime ideal~$P$, then we simply speak of the coprincipal component cogenerated by~$q$. \end{defn}
+\begin{defn} If $w$ is a witness for an associated $P$-prime congruence of~$\til$, then the congruence~$\til_w^P$ is the \emph{coprincipal component} of~$\til$ cogenerated by~$w$ along~$P$.
+If the prime ideal $P$ is clear from context, e.g.~if $w$ is already specified to be a witness for~$P$, then we simply speak of the coprincipal component cogenerated~by~$w$. \end{defn}

+\begin{example} Consider the congruence on $\NN^2$ induced by $I=\<x^3-x^2, y^3-y^2\>$.
+The quotient $Q = \NN^2/\til_I$ has nine elements, with the class of $2e_x + 2e_y$ being nil.
+The quotient also has two idempotents, namely the classes of $2e_x$ and $2e_y$.
+Neither of the congruences cogenerated by $q = e_x + 2e_y$ and $q = e_y + 2e_x$ along $P = \<e_x,e_y\>$ is primary; however, these elements are not $P$-witnesses.
+In fact, there are no $P$-witnesses: the maximal ideal is not associated.
+In contrast, the coprincipal components for the witnesses $(2e_2, \<e_1\>)$ and $(2e_1, \<e_2\>)$ are mesoprimary, as per Theorem~\ref{t:P-coprincipal}. \end{example}

-\begin{example} In the setting of Example~\ref{e:GreenOrderIdeal}, the coprincipal component of~$\til$ cogenerated by~$3e$ along~$\nothing$ is induced by the binomial ideal $\<1-x^3\>$.
-The component cogenerated by the key witness~$2e_x$ along $\<e\>$ is induced by the binomial ideal~$\<x^3\>$. \end{example}
+\begin{example} In the setting of Example~\ref{e:GreenOrderIdeal}, the coprincipal component of~$\til$ cogenerated by any~$q\in\NN$ along~$\nothing$ is induced by the binomial ideal $\<1-x^3\>$.
+The component cogenerated by the key witness~$2e$ along $\<e\>$ is induced by the binomial ideal~$\<x^3\>$. \end{example}

 \begin{prop} Given any witness~$w$ for an associated $P$-prime congruence of~$\til$, the coprincipal component of~$\til$ cogenerated by~$w$ along~$P$ is refined by~$\til$. \end{prop} \begin{proof} Starting from $\til$ the coprincipal component is formed by identifying additional pairs of elements. \end{proof}